hexplus/sibujs/docs/architecture/enhancement-lifecycle.md

 releasing a child, a hook re-arming — and that follow-up work is owed the same guarantee as the first batch.
 So:

-- **Ordinary finite chains complete.** A chain of practical depth drains fully.
-  Cleanup work is never dropped for having crossed an internal boundary.
+- **Finite cleanup chains of ordinary depth drain completely.** The drain continues until the queue stabilises **or** the total-work safety ceiling is reached — cleanup is never dropped merely for crossing an internal boundary.
 - **The bound is a safety ceiling on total teardown executions** (`MAX_DRAIN_TEARDOWNS`, 10 000) — not a limit on iterations over the queue.
   Limiting iterations truncates ordinary finite chains; limiting total work does